techiediaries/techiediaries/_posts/drafts/git/2020-02-11-stop-git-always-asking-for-username-and-password-when-using-https.md

+---
+layout: bpost
-# How to Fix Git Always Asking for Username and Password
+title: "How to Stop Git Always Asking for Username and Password When Using HTTPS"
+image: "images/content/updating-angular-cli-projects.png"
+excerpt: "If Git is always asking you for your username and password when pushing or pulling from a GitHub repository, This is a common problem if you use HTTPS clone URL for cloning the repository"
+date: 2020-02-11
+categories: git
+tags : [git]
+---

 If Git is always asking you for your username and password when pushing or pulling from a GitHub repository, This is a common problem if you use HTTPS clone URL for cloning the repository.